maafkarbai/Vault/Full Stack/Week 2.md

 - Order placed screen
 - Search functionality
 	- Should Display Items searched
+- Your inventory should be 10 items and max 5 at a time in cart

 # v-text
 - Retrieves data from the data { Key:"Data"  } and puts it in